LUCKY BREAK PUBLIC RELATIONSMIKE STOMMEL, PRINCIPAL

 TARNISHED TRUTH 3 YEAR HIGH RYE BOURBON

-Tarnished Truth Distilling Company is a small distillery located in the Cavalier Hotel in Virginia Beach.
+Tarnished Truth Distilling Company is a small distillery located in the Historic Cavalier Hotel and Beach Club in Virginia Beach.
 They've released two bourbons sourced from MGP, a nine-year-old single barrel release and a three-year-old high rye bourbon.
 The distillery, which opened this past March, claims to be the only one operating inside of a U.S. hotel.
 At the moment, the bourbon can be purchased onsite or at retail outlets through Virginia. $63

 CHECK IN: The Cavalier Hotel